Incorporation process

 Private limited liability company (Société à responsabilité limitée or S.à r.l.)

-Prior to the incorporation meeting, the share capital amount (ie, at least €12,000) will have to be deposited on the Luxembourg bank account of the company.
-The bank will block the share capital amount and issue a blocking certificate to the attention of the Luxembourg notary.
-The incorporation meeting will have to be held in the presence of a Luxembourg notary public (to which the shareholders can be present or represented on the basis of proxies) at the occasion of which it will be decided to incorporate the S.à r.l. and adopt its articles of association.
-The share capital amount will be released after incorporation.
-The incorporation deed including the articles of association will have to be filed with the Luxembourg Register of Commerce and Companies within one month and will be published in full to the Luxembourg electronic gazette (Recueil Electronique des Sociétés et Associations).
+Prior to the incorporation meeting, the share capital amount (ie, at least EUR 12,000) must be deposited into the Luxembourg bank account opened in the name of the company.
+The bank will block the share capital amount and issue a blocking certificate to the attention of the instructed Luxembourg notary.
+The incorporation meeting must be held before a Luxembourg notary (to which the shareholders may be present or represented on the basis of proxies) at the occasion of which it will be decided to incorporate the S.à r.l. and adopt its articles of incorporation.
+The share capital amount will be released after incorporation and the instructed Luxembourg notary will issue a deblocking certificate, which will allow the bank to release the amount blocked.
+The incorporation deed, including the articles of incorporation, must be filed with the Luxembourg Register of Commerce and Companies within one month and will be published in full to the Luxembourg electronic gazette (Recueil Electronique des Sociétés et Associations).

 An S.à r.l. exists as from the date of its incorporation meeting.